The Pitstop Experience

-Pitstop events are designed to measure and maximize energy, engagement & exploration.
+Pitstop events are designed to measure and maximize energy, engagement & the exploration of potential.

 Levels of energy, engagement and exploration could account for as much as 50% of the difference between the lowest and highest performing organizations*.
-That is why they are so important to the success of our event.
+Pitstop events are designed to generate energy, engagement & fun.

 *Alex “Sandy” Pentland, ‘The New Science of Building Great Teams', HBR, Apr.
 2012.

 Creating an especially productive environment

 Pitstop events create a safe environment which encourages independent-thinking and open debate.
 That includes an environment where silence is not confused with agreement, differences of opinion are welcomed and performance is center stage.

 Technically, this is called ‘psychological safety' and it enables people to work more effectively together*.